On the Statistical Evolution of the Large-scale Structure and the Effective Dynamics: From the PDF Evolution to the Effective Dynamics

+In this section, we would like to obtain Eq. (\ref{eqn:PDF_tevol_text}) from dynamical system (\ref{eqn:gen_dyn_sys}). {\revision The derivation follows the \cite{Klimontovich_1967} approach to kinetic theory, which was also adopted by \cite{Bertschinger_1995} in deriving the Vlasov equation. } To derive the governing equation of the probability density function of this system, we now consider an ensemble of the system.
+For a single realization, the probability density function, i.e. the {\it fine-grained} PDF is described by the products of Dirac-$\delta$ functions \footnote{We are only going to distinguish the notation of random variable and the sample space variable in this section as it clarify the derivation.
+However, we will not make such distinction anywhere else in the paper.}

-Now consider an ensemble of such systems, and we are interested in the evolution of the N-point PDF of a subset of variables $\mO^{(n)}_{\psi} = \{ \vpsi_{\vk_1}\cdots \vpsi_{\vk_n} \}$.
-The ensemble here does depend on the problem itself, for example, in \cite{WS16}, it is a sample of Lagrangian fluid elements, or equivalently the density weighted field in Eulerian space, but here we assume it is different realizations of our Universe.
-For a single realization, the probability density function, i.e. the fine-grained PDF is described by the products of Dirac-$\delta$ functions
+where $\vPsi_{\vk}$ is the sample space variable corresponds to $\vpsi_{\vk}$.
+Now let us consider an ensemble of systems (\ref{eqn:gen_dyn_sys}).
+There are certain freedom in choosing the ensemble, for example in \cite{WS16}, it is a sample of Lagrangian fluid elements, or equivalently the density-weighted field in Eulerian space, but here we assume it is different realizations of our Universe.
+By definition, the PDF of the ensemble could be obtained by taking average of the fined-grained PDF \citep{Pope1985}, i.e.